gamontero/gamontero/README.md

 ### Hi there 👋 I'm [Gustavo](https://www.linkedin.com/in/gamontero/)
 > Full Stack Web Developer | Data Analyst | Engineer

+After Chemical Engineering I never thought I would be transitioning into software development.
+After spending over 700 hours devoloping and learnign I can´t see myself doing anything else.
+I found my passion and I am here to share it with you!!

+My previous experience involved data analysis of chemical processes and project development.
+Fluent in Spanish and English both written and spoken after seven years of undergraduate and graduate education.

+If you are interested in my services, please don´t hesitate to check my linkedin Profile or contact me directly by email.

 <img src="https://komarev.com/ghpvc/?username=gamontero" alt="gamontero" />